 http://localhost:5601and log in with the username

 admin.
 If you’re running the Security plugin, go to

-- From the OpenSearch Dashboards main menu, select Stack Management, Data Sources, and then Create data source connection.
+- From the OpenSearch Dashboards main menu, select Dashboards Management > Data Sources > Create data source connection.

-Add information to each field to configure Connection Details, Endpoint URL, and Authentication Method.
+Add information to each field to configure Connection Details > Endpoint URL > Authentication Method.